FelipeMarra/babel-demo/docs/index.markdown

 ### Example 1
 **Video Link**: [Call of The Wild, Episode 2](https://www.youtube.com/watch?v=5_Z8pVgCIgw&t=60)

 **About**: In this example, we start at 1 min in the episode.
-Although the generation started at 0 min, we decided to center the example around a point where the systems might have identified a emotion transition.
+Although the generation started at 0 min, we decided to center the example around a point where the systems might have identified an emotion transition.
 The video starts with cuts of episode 1, remembering the tragedies faced by the players.
 When the adventure of episode 2 begins, the players are talking about invading a farmer village.
 The possible transition point happens at minute 1:27, when the master narrates a calm scene about the farmers, where a father and his son are arriving at the village.
 Although it looks like a calm scene, in this context the players will actually destroy the village, since the villagers kidnapped members of the player's tribe.
 We can observe that Babel Bardo Description Continuation (BBDC) reacted to this at minute 1:50, generating a calm guitar.
-BBDC will then keep going back and forth into calm guitar and suspense music.
+BBDC goes back and forth into calm guitar and suspense music, then settles up to calm guitar.
 Babel Bardo Emotion receives the emotion "Calm" from the LLM in this excerpt, but it maintains its consistency in relation to the previously generated music.
+The Description version is consistent in generating a Suspelceful piece.

 <div class="video-row">
     <div >